iyersathya/rust_nn/README.md

 # rust_nn
-Neural net implementation from scratch.
+Iimplementation Neural net from scratch in Rust.